SlimeKnights/slimeknights.github.io/docs/json/basic-types.md

 For example, `"FF00000"` represents a bright red, as `RR` is 255 and both `GG` and `BB` are 0.
 If this was an ARGB color, then `AA` would be set to 255 (fully opaque).

+## Tool Action

+A tool action is a registry defined by Forge for behaviors that a tool may perform.
+Unlike [item tags](#tag-name), tool actions may be NBT sensitive.
+Tool action in JSON are simply string values, though any associated behavior typically needs to be defined in code.

+For a list of tool actions defined by Forge, see [the Forge GitHub](https://github.com/MinecraftForge/MinecraftForge/blob/1.19.2/src/main/java/net/minecraftforge/common/ToolActions.java).

 ## Integer Range

 Recipe types working with numbers often make use of the integer range type, which contains a minimum and maximum value in a range.
 This type can be parsed either as an object or an integer.
 As an object, an integer range has the following format: